pelithne/appservice-to-containerapp/exercise3.md

 ```

 Now, create the origin with Private Link enabled.
+This step usually takes a bit of time.
+Leg-stretcher?
 ```bash
 az afd origin create \
   --resource-group "$RESOURCE_GROUP" \